Richard D. Cummings

-Richard D. Cummings is an American biochemist who is the S. Daniel Abraham Professor of Surgery at Beth Israel Deaconess Medical Center and Harvard Medical School in Boston, Massachusetts.
-He also the chief of the division of surgical sciences within the department of surgery.
-He is the director of the Harvard Medical School Center for Glycoscience, director of the National Center for Functional Glycomics, and also founder of the Glycomics Core at BIDMC.
-As of 2018 Cummings is also the scientific director of the Feihi Nutrition Laboratory at BIDMC.
-Before moving to BIDMC/HMS, Cummings was the William Patterson Timmie Professor and chair of the department of biochemistry at Emory University School of Medicine in Atlanta, Georgia from 2006 to 2015.
-At Emory, Cummings was a founder in 2007 of the Emory Glycomics Center.
+Richard D. Cummings is an American biochemist who is the S. Daniel Abraham Professor of Surgery at Beth Israel Deaconess Medical Center (BIDMC) and Harvard Medical School in Boston, Massachusetts.
+He is also the chief of the division of surgical sciences within the department of surgery.
+He is the director of the Harvard Medical School Center for Glycoscience, director of the National Center for Functional Glycomics, and founder of the Glycomics Core at BIDMC.
+Cummings was previously the William Patterson Timmie Professor and chair of the department of biochemistry at Emory University School of Medicine in Atlanta, Georgia.
+He is a Fellow of the American Association for the Advancement of Science.

 Education

 Cummings graduated from Isabella High School near Maplesville, Alabama, and received his B.S. in biology and chemistry from the University of Montevallo in Montevallo, Alabama.
 He received his Ph.D. in biology (biochemistry) from The Johns Hopkins University in Baltimore, Maryland, where he trained with Stephen A. Roth, and was a postdoctoral fellow in the division of hematology/oncology at Washington University School of Medicine, where he trained with Stuart A. Kornfeld.